HuMingLab/SnapFISH/README.md

 will only keep the bin pairs with the FDR less than 0.05 from the Wilcoxon rank test.

 ## Run SnapFISH with Shellscript
+Although, it is recommended to install SnapFISH via Pip, it is possible to run SnapFISH with the Shellscript.
+Simply download the dependencies, the files in this Github page, and run the Shellscript `run_SnapFISH.sh`.

 ### Dependencies
 SnapFISH was built using following Python packages.